Admin: Corporate Admin

 To create this report, use the SQL Report Builder:

-Click + New Report button and select SQL Report Builder.
+Click the Add Report button and select SQL Report Builder.

 The SQL Report Builder page opens.
 This page features the same functionality as the SQL Manager.

 Enter the SQL query in the Query Box.SELECT COUNT(R1.recordnumber) AS OrdersRecovered,SUM(P1.Amount) AS TotalAmountRecovered,AVG(P1.Amount) AS AverageRecoveryValueFROM CRM_PaymentRecovery_RecommendationInfo R1JOIN ORD_Payments P1 ON P1.OrderNumber = R1.OrderNumberAND P1.PayType = 'Charge'AND P1.PaymentStatus = 'Paid'WHERE NOT EXISTS(SELECT R2.OrderNumberFROM CRM_PaymentRecovery_RecommendationInfo R2JOIN ORD_Payments P2 ON P2.OrderNumber = R2.OrderNumberAND P2.PayType = 'Credit'AND P2.PaymentStatus = 'Paid'WHERE R2.OrderNumber = R1.OrderNumber )

 The queried data will look back to the beginning of time.
 If you need a more narrow view, you can modify the query to show the time constraint you need (for example, only the current month).